andrew1024/scapy-lab/lab.md

 ```

 Notice the line containing `link/ether` which means Ethernet (IEEE 802.3) framing is used as the encapsulation type in the link layer.
 Importantly, this means that applications performing packet sniffing on this interface will be presented with Ethernet frames by the Linux kernel.
 If you have a WiFi card connected to your system that has been placed into monitor mode, then you will see `link/ieee802.11/radiotap` instead where IEEE 802.11 frames will be presented instead.

 If you are unsure about what interface to use, then pick the one connected to your default gateway.
-You can find your default gateway using the following command:
+You can find your default gateway by executing the following command:

 ```bash
 ip route show default